arjaxa/AI-Fitness-planner-ArisPlan/README.md

 * Generates complete multi-day workout splits based on experience level
 * Selects exercises from a structured library using muscle group, equipment, and movement patterns
-* Automatically builds supersets using a compatibility scoring system
+* Automatically builds supersets using a compatibility checking system
 * Prevents duplicate exercises within the same training day
 * Chooses sets and reps according to the user’s goal
 * Exports workout plans as downloadable PDFs